This blog may contain affiliate links. Read our disclosure policy for more info.

 13. Drive the Icefields Parkways

 A great day-trip option from Banff is to drive the famed Icefields Parkway which was voted as one of the top 10 most spectacular road trips in the world.
-This 230-kilometer (143-mile) stretch of road is breathtaking and making this trip should be at the top of your Banff bucket list.
-I should note that it’s about a 3.5-hour drive from Banff town to the end of the Icefields Parkway in Jasper, so this is a full-day (or multi-day)_ activity.
+This 230-kilometer (143-mile) stretch of road is breathtaking and making this trip should be at the top of your Banff itinerary.
+I should note that it’s about a 3.5-hour drive from Banff town to the end of the Icefields Parkway in Jasper, so this is a full-day (or multi-day) activity.

 To reach the Icefields Parkway from Banff, head out and turn left onto the Trans Canada highway and continue straight until you pass through Lake Louise.
 After this, you’ll reach a fork in the road and the Icefields Parkway is on the right-hand side.
 To drive this highway you’ll need a valid Canada Parks Pass, regardless if you plan on stopping or not.
 Once you pass the boom gates it’s time to enjoy the most scenic drive in the world!